PlanetScale for Postgres quickstart

 - Select Postgres to create a PostgreSQL database

-Step 3: Configure your database
+Step 3: Configure your database cluster

-- Database name: Enter a unique name for your database
+- Database name: Enter a unique name for your database.

 - Region: Choose the primary region where your database will be hosted